If you’re living abroad because your partner is, continuing your career isn’t always easy. Here are some tips that will help you work and travel.

 Of course, a newcomer may not be immediately privy to such information.
 Think about kickstarting the process by attending networking meetings, social events, and civic gatherings.
 More than three quarters of all positions are found not through agencies or advertisements but through networking.
 You can also read the local paper to see what people are doing, what advertisements are posted, and what people are asking for in the wanted sections.

-Get out there and start listening and looking with eyes and ears wide open.
+Get out there and start listening and looking with eyes and ears wide open for opportunities abroad.
 Creative application of your skills, talents, experience, and vision for your future will create a whole new world of possibilities for you as you begin to work and travel more.
 It will most likely come in very unique packaging!